3 May 2016 - Updated with an offical response from Yakult at the bottom of the article.

 Do you drink daily Probiotic drinks?
-Were you aware of all the sugar in them?
 And after reading this, will you continue to buy them?
 I'd love to know your thoughts after reading this blog.

 I was fortunate enough to be contacted by Yakult Australia in regards to this article.
 After some back and forth communication - including me pressing them for explanations on their ingredient and manufacturing decisions Yakult Australia decided to send me (and you readers) an offical statement in response to the questions I sent them and the statements made within this article.

 Their full statement is listed below, but before we get to that I wanted to say I was impressed with Yakults response and can understand that they are aiming to appeal to the mass market - not extreme health nuts like myself!
 Anyway, please see the full response by Yakult Australia below: